Webinar ICS Cyber Security: Assessing & Protecting Critical Infrastructure

 This webinar will aim to provide an overview of ICS security by reviewing several important lessons learned.
-Join our ICS SCADA free webinar, addressing the threats, risks, state-of-the-art security practices and relevant standards related to critical infrastructure!
+Watch our ICS SCADA free webinar, addressing the threats, risks, state-of-the-art security practices and relevant standards related to critical infrastructure!

 Presenters: Razvan Venter, Senior Certification Specialist & Jos Wetzels, independent security researcher specializing in embedded systems security.

 Industrial Control Systems (ICS) have been historically built to last for a long time while keeping their performance parameters at a high level.
 As a result of this, cybersecurity issues related to the manufactured and deployed systems were not strongly considered until recently.
 In the context of Industry 4.0, where the systems and components are more and more connected to each other and to the Internet, cyber-attack vectors have multiplied enormously.
 Security simply cannot be ignored anymore, also considering the high risks and impacts associated with these systems, as well as the organizations which are deploying and making use of them.

 ICS security lessons learned and concrete follow up